ajrgodfrey/ActionBook/BrailleRInAction/09-GGPlot.md

 It has x-axis 'carat' with labels 1, 2, 3 and 4.
 It has y-axis 'price' with labels 0, 5000, 10000, 15000, 20000 and 25000.
 It has 2 layers.
-Layer 1 is a set of 100 big solid circle points.
+Layer 1 is a set of 100 big solid circle points of which about 84% can be seen.
 Layer 2 is a 'lowess' smoothed curve with 95% confidence intervals covering 13% of the graph.
 ```